pingcap/docs/tiup/tiup-cluster-topology-reference.md

 `pump_servers` specifies the machines on which the Pump services of TiDB Binlog are deployed.
 It also specifies the service configuration on each machine. `pump_servers` is an array, and each element of the array contains the following fields:

-- `host`: Specifies the machine on which the Pump services are deploy.
+- `host`: Specifies the machine on which the Pump services are deployed.
 The field value is the IP address and cannot be omitted.

 - `ssh_port`: The SSH port used when connecting to the target machine for operations.
 If it is not specified, the `ssh_port` of the `global` section is used.